Best Optoma Projectors

 Optoma is a multinational company specializing in display technology.
 Based in New Taipei City, Taiwan, Optoma stands out among major projector brands for its greater specialization.
 It began marketing projectors and LCD screens in 1992 and established the Optoma brand globally in 2002.

 The company won acclaim for producing the first household 1080p HD projector back in 2006 and continues to offer innovative display devices, including some of the highest-rated gaming projectors on the market.
-In addition, Optoma produces great business projectors using laser-phosphor lighting, offering a long lamp life and improved lamp output.
+In addition, Optoma produces business projectors using laser-phosphor lighting, offering a long lamp life and improved lamp output.

 Optoma isn’t known for cheap projectors, but they offer various models in the mid-range to budget categories.
 In particular, their gaming and portable projector models offer great performance for their price point, with exceptional colors and generally good picture quality, even when put to the test with content such as online games and dark scenes with deep blacks.

 In addition, Optoma makes professional, and classroom projectors designed for high endurance 24/7 operation.
 Models using an LED or laser light source offers up to 30,000-hour lamp life.
-Read our Optoma ML750 review for a look at an LED model.

 Optoma Projectors vs. Other Brands